 Instructions

-- Now using the same pot add ox tail then brown all sides.
+- Using the same pot, add 2.2 lbs oxtails and brown them on all sides.

-- Add the sauteed onion and garlic back to the pot.
-Then pour the beef stock and a cup of water into the pot then bring to a boil, cover and simmer for 1.5 hours or until meat is tender (Add water if needed).
+- Add the sautéed onion and garlic back to the pot.
+Then, pour 4 cups beef stock/broth and 1 cup water into the pot.
+Bring to a boil, cover, and simmer for 1½ hours or until the meat is tender (add more water if needed).

-- Turn of the heat then remove the ox tail from the pot and leaving all the liquid, set ox tail aside.
+- Turn of the heat.
+Remove the oxtail from the pot, leaving all the liquid, and set the oxtail aside.

-- Add sugar, ground toasted rice, peanut butter and water from soaked annatto seeds into the pot then mix thoroughly until it’s even in consistency.
-Turn on the heat to medium then let it boil.
+- Add 3 Tbsp brown sugar, ¼ cup ground toasted rice, 1 cup unsalted peanut butter, and the water from soaking ¼ cup annatto seeds into the pot.
+Mix thoroughly until it’s even in consistency.
+Turn on the heat to medium, then let it boil.

-- Once sauce is boiling, turn heat to low then add the ox tail and simmer for 15 minutes.
-Season with a dash of salt and freshly ground pepper.
+- Once the sauce is boiling, turn the heat to low.
+Add the oxtail and simmer for 15 minutes.
+Season with a dash of Diamond Crystal kosher salt and freshly ground black pepper.

-- Now cook the vegetables separately by blanching string beans, eggplants and bok choy.
+- Now, cook the vegetables separately by blanching 1 bundle string beans, 3 pieces eggplant, and 1 bunch baby bok choy.

-- Pour stew on a deep bowl and add cooked vegetables on the side.
-Serve with bagoong.
+- Pour the stew into individual deep bowls and add the cooked vegetables on the side.
+Serve with bagoong (fermented shrimp paste).